Skip to main content

 Review - Star Wars: Outlaws...
 A Loving Tribute

-Image courtesy of Massive & Ubisoft
+Image credit: Massive & Ubisoft

 Star Wars as a franchise started with a shockwave of a debut in 1977, and since then there have been all sorts of sequels, spinoffs, and different forms of media released with the label.
 If it involves Lucasfilm, or the old school Lucasarts, then you are virtually guaranteed a Star Wars story that will take you to that galaxy far, far away.
 That doesn't, however, mean you are guaranteed the best time in your life.
 There have been plenty of Star Wars games released over the years that are lackluster.
 Hell... even some of the movies that have been released could bear that badge of dishonor.
 It seems like a gamble to throw the label on and try to engage a fickle fanbase, but that's what some of these entertainment companies end up doing anyway.